Chuezhang2278/CSC332/README.md

-# CSC332 Operating Systems class with professor Zaid Al-Mashhadani in CCNY
+# CSC332 Operating Systems class with professor Zaid Al-Mashhadani in CCNY, Spring 2020
 Feel free to copy whatever is here at your own risk, class content may change

 > [Project link](https://github.com/Chuezhang2278/Project_TeamC)